ripsawridge/site/site/contents/content/cma/2022/birthday-weekend.md

 ## Sunday

-At the wonderful Hotel Kießl, we got a recommendation to do a ski tour up the Rangger Köpfl, a nice half-day tour of only about 600 meters.
+At the wonderful Hotel Kleißl, we got a recommendation to do a ski tour up the Rangger Köpfl, a nice half-day tour of only about 600 meters.
 We were able to use our guest cards for a free ride with the gondola up the lower slopes (otherwise it would have been about 1000 meters, with a bit of walking, too).